uol-feps-soc-comp3932-project-2425/synoptic-project-CameronFMacKay/README.md

 - Sentence-BERT (NLP for lyrics matching)
 - FAISS (vector search for 10,000+ songs)

+## Disclaimer

+This project was developed as part of a dissertation and uses several forms of AI.
+Please keep in mind that AI can make mistakes, and music recommendations are subjective to the individual.
+You use this tool at your own risk.
+For any issues or concerns, please contact sc21cm@leeds.ac.uk.

 ## Setup Instructions

 ### 1. Clone the Repository